-The NCC is currently monitoring the presence of the LDD moth on NCC-managed lands.
-We are also in contact with other regional and provincial stakeholders on this subject.
-We will work with our partners to ensure a consistent approach in managing this invasive species.
+The NCC monitors the presence of the LDD moth on the lands that it manages.
+However, it is not planning to take systematic action to control them, since the repercussions are mild in most cases.
+Also, we are in contact with other regional and provincial stakeholders about this issue.
+We will work along with our partners to ensure a consistent approach to managing this invasive species.

 What you can do

-If you want to reduce the impact of the LDD moth on your property, there are individual control options.
-These consist primarily of physical removal of caterpillars and egg masses.
+If you want to reduce the impact of the LDD moth on your property, there are several individual control options.
+The main one involves physically eliminating accessible caterpillars and clusters of eggs.

 - Lymantria dispar dispar or LDD Moth (PDF) (733.289 KB)